The religious narcissistic mother is hiding in the church. If you go to church, guess what?

 You’re not taught to think for yourself; you’re only allowed to think what you’re told.

-I was a genius when it came to reciting the bible, but every time I did, she would come up with some ridiculous reason why I was wrong.
+I was a genius when it came to reciting the bible.
+Still, every time I did, my obsessively religious narcissistic mother would come up with some ridiculous reason why I was wrong.

 Religious narcissistic mothers use God as a weapon.